The 12 Best ETFs to Battle a Bear Market

 - Type: Inverse stock

-All of the ETFs shared are at least likely to lose less than the market during a downturn.
-Several might even generate positive returns.
+Many of the bear-market ETFs we've talked about so far seem likely to lose less than the market during a downturn, and some might even generate positive returns.

 The ProShares Short S&P500 ETF is a complex machine of swaps and other derivatives (financial instruments that reflect the value of underlying assets) that produces the inverse daily return (minus fees) of the S&P 500 Index.
 Or, put simply, if the S&P 500 goes up 1%, SH will go down 1%, and vice versa.
 If you look at the chart of this ETF versus the index, you'll see a virtual mirror image.